auristor/sro-auristor-client/README.md

 ## Step 6: Deploying the AuriStorFS KMOD/CSI SpecialResource ConfigMap

-The pre-build ConfigMap corresponding to the version (spec.chart.version) in the  AuriStorFS KMOD/CSI SpecialResource object ([auristorfs-client-special-resource.yaml](auristorfs-client-special-resource.yaml)) must be deployed prior to  ,
+Pre-build ConfigMap objects containing the charts corresponding to the versions referenced  AuriStorFS KMOD/CSI SpecialResource object  (spec.chart.version)  are available under [chartVersions](chartVersions) with the latest version at [chartVersions/latest](chartVersions/latest).
+These charts must be considered Read-Only and need be deployed prior to the AuriStorFS KMOD/CSI SpecialResource object.

-Prebuild versions of these ConfigMaps are available under [chartVersions](chartVersions)/&lt;version number>/auristorfs-client-chart.yaml

-Example:

-    chartVersions\0.0.2\auristorfs-client-chart.yaml
+The latest version of the AuriStorFS KMOD/CSI SpecialResource charts will be found  at:

+    chartVersions\latest\auristorfs-client-chart.yaml

 A sample script for deploying these  directly from the ([auristorfs-client-special-resource.yaml](auristorfs-client-special-resource.yaml))  file can be found at [bin/deploySpecialResourceChart](bin/deploySpecialResourceChart)

 ## Step 7:  Deploy the AuriStorFS KMOD/CSI SpecialResource object